Assessment of approaches for dispersive forces employing graphone as a case study: RESULTS

+Moreover, all of the applied methods of the treatment of vdW forces predict the energy barriers between the chemisorption and physisorption (covalent and non-covalent binding).
+The NLC and RPA approaches predict much greater barrier energies (40-75 meV per atom and 58 meV per atom, respectively) than DFT-D methods (15-40 meV per atom) (see Figs. \ref{grH-vdW} and \ref{grH-all}).
+Note, that the energy barriers are just approximate values especially for the RPA and DFT-D cases, for which it is rather hard to reach generally required convergence level for $R$ around 2.00 \AA.

+Our results confirm that the non-local correlation functionals might be seen as promising candidates to reproduce qualitatively the same results for physisorption as more demanding RPA approach (see results for Opt-B88 and the RPA in Fig. \ref{grH-all}(C))\footnote{The computational load of the RPA approach is widely reported in literature \cite{PhysRevB.87.075111} and for the EXX part \cite{APP2016.Birowska}}, as it was previously mentioned in the paper [\cite{PhysRevB.84.201401}], for the case of the graphene on the Ni(111) surface.
+In addition, NLC functionals follow the trend of the long range behavior of the RPA approach (see Fig. \ref{grH-all}(C), and correctly reproduce the long range behavior of the vdW interaction [\cite{0953-8984-24-7-073201}], which is known from the fundamental theoretical considerations.

+We have also carried out the calculations of the covalent bonding energies and corresponding structural parameters employing all considered in this paper computational schemes.
+In these calculations the full relaxation of atomic positions has been performed, \textit{i.e.}, carbon-hydrogen distance $R$, considered in the calculation of the $E_{ads}(R)$ as fixed reaction coordinate, has been also relaxed.
+The results are collected in the Table \ref{tab:grHtable}.
+Note that the chemisorption energies $E_1$ calculated from fully relaxed geometry might slightly differ from those which have been extracted from $E_{ads}(R)$ curves and presented in Figs. \ref{grH-vdW} and \ref{grH-all}.
+Our results reveal that the chemical adsorption of the hydrogen atoms causes the buckling of the graphene layer (the distance $\Delta$ between two carbon sublattices constituting the graphene see Fig. \ref{graphone}).
+The NLC functionals give similar values as PBE functional, whereas DFT-D methods give by 0.07 \AA{} smaller values.
+In addition, the buckling effect appears only for covalent bonding, no buckling is observed for the physisorption region.

-To the best of our knowledge there are no structural or energetical experimental data available for graphone system, thus we can only compare our findings with the theoretical predictions.
-The authors [\cite{Zhou}] using the PBE functional, predicted the length of the carbon-carbon bond of graphone to be 1.50 \AA{} and carbon-hydrogen bond equal to 1.18 \AA{}, which are comparable with our findings for PBE functional which are 1.50 \AA{} and 1.16 \AA{}, respectively.
+To the best of our knowledge, there are no structural or energetic experimental data available for graphone system, thus, we can only compare our findings with the theoretical predictions.
+The authors [\cite{Zhou}] using the PBE functional, predicted the length of the carbon-carbon bond of graphone to be 1.50 \AA{} and carbon-hydrogen bond equal to 1.18 \AA{}, which are close to our findings for PBE functional giving 1.50 \AA{} and 1.17 \AA{}, respectively.

-\subsection{Energetics and structural changes of graphone on Ni(111) surface.}
+\subsection{Energetics and morphology of graphone on Ni(111) surface.}